huggingface/dataset-viewer/libs/libcommon/README.md

 - `CACHED_ASSETS_STORAGE_PROTOCOL`: fsspec protocol for storage, it can take values `file` or `s3`.
 Defaults to `file`, which means local file system is used.
 - `CACHED_ASSETS_STORAGE_ROOT`: name of the folder where cached assets are stored.
 If using `s3` protocol, the first part of the path is the bucket name.
 Defaults to `/storage/cached-assets`.

+## CloudFront configuration

+Set the CloudFront environment variables to configure the following aspects:

+- `CLOUDFRONT_EXPIRATION_SECONDS`: CloudFront expiration delay in seconds.
+Defaults to `3600`.
+- `CLOUDFRONT_KEY_PAIR_ID`: CloudFront key pair ID.
+Defaults to empty.
+- `CLOUDFRONT_PRIVATE_KEY`: CloudFront private key in PEM format.
+Defaults to empty.

+To enable signed URLs on the StorageClient, `CLOUDFRONT_KEY_PAIR_ID` and `CLOUDFRONT_PRIVATE_KEY` must be set, and the StorageClient protocol must be `s3`.

 ## Common configuration

 Set the common environment variables to configure the following aspects: